CodeupClassroom/venus-java-codeup-exercises/src/java_two/oop-lec.md

     2. Utility functions that don't need to save state between function calls (like Math.abs)

 #### The POTENTIAL problem with worldPopulation example
-    making data static to share it among Person instances what if we needed to track moon pop. or mars pop.? isn't world population a characteristic of an instance of a world?
+    making data static to share it among java_two.oo_exercise.Person instances what if we needed to track moon pop. or mars pop.? isn't world population a characteristic of an instance of a world?
     BUT... when do you design too much?
         REQUIREMENTS and SPECIFICATIONS!

 ### Constructors
-    Go back to the Person code and clean it up
+    Go back to the java_two.oo_exercise.Person code and clean it up

 #### Overloaded constructors